MoonPoet/xaprb-src/content/blog/2007/mysql-table-sync-vs-sqlyog-job-agent.md

 where   `col1` >= 219000000 and `col1` < 220000000
 ```

 In subsequent queries SJA also increases the size of the substring it takes on the first column, from 4 to 7 to 10 leftmost characters.
-If you ignore the sign digit, this means it is narrowing the grouping by \\(10^3\\) rows each time, or in other words grouping the current working set into a maximum of 1000 groups.
+If you ignore the sign digit, this means it is narrowing the grouping by {{< math >}}10^3{{< /math >}} rows each time, or in other words grouping the current working set into a maximum of 1000 groups.
 This is very similar to [the algorithm I proposed in my first article](/blog/2007/03/05/an-algorithm-to-find-and-resolve-data-differences-between-mysql-tables/), as a fallback mechanism when the DBA cannot use an index to design a grouping strategy.

 Beyond this, SJA seems to do the kinds of queries you'd expect a sync tool to issue.